 This was an unusual week for us.
 We watched as both of our daughters’ successfully navigated major transitions.
 We were there to provide emotional and minimal hands-on support, but they orchestrated all of the decisions, even when they weren’t 100% sure.

-Our youngest daughter negotiated her first apartment lease for her and three roommates, organized and packed all her belongings, moved in, and set-up her new digs a few days before starting her fall semester of college.
+Our youngest daughter negotiated her first apartment lease for her and three roommates, organized (including her shoe organizing solution for her bedroom without a closet) and packed all her belongings, moved in, and set-up her new digs a few days before starting her fall semester of college.

 Our oldest daughter, a recent college graduate, networked, explored many next step options from teaching English in South Korea to working on a farm in Oregon, was offered a job in her field (textiles) in New York, organized and packed her apartment, rented a truck, and moved back to New York all within three days.